Starting a Sole Proprietor Business

 You can't protect your personal assets if your business is in trouble financially, but you can get some protection from liability lawsuits if you get property and liability insurance.
 You will probably have to get this insurance specifically for your business, but it can help protect you if your business is involved in a liability lawsuit.

 If you drive your car for business, you might want to get business auto insurance to cover you while on business trips.
 Most personal auto policies won't cover business driving.

 Taxes and Sole Proprietorships

-Even if you have a very small solo business, you should check with your tax and legal advisors before settling on a business form.
+Even if you have a very small one-person business, you should check with your tax and legal advisors before settling on a business form.
 There may be other things you need to consider before you start a sole proprietorship business.